prestonharberts/bib/Bible/rom11.md

 What then?
 Israel failed to obtain what it was diligently seeking, but the elect obtained it.
 The rest were hardened,
 ###### 8
 as it is written,
->  “ God gave them a spirit of stupor,
+> “God gave them a spirit of stupor,
->  “ Eyes that would not see and ears that would not hear,
+> “Eyes that would not see and ears that would not hear,
->  “ To this very day.”
+> “To this very day.”
 ###### 9
 And David says,
->  “ Let their table become a snare and trap,
+> “Let their table become a snare and trap,
->  “ A stumbling block and a retribution for them;
+> “A stumbling block and a retribution for them;
 ###### 10
->  “ Let their eyes be darkened so that they may not see,
+> “Let their eyes be darkened so that they may not see,
->  “ And make their backs bend continually.”
+> “And make their backs bend continually.”
 ###### ¶ 11
 I ask then, they did not stumble into an irrevocable fall, did they?
 Absolutely not!
 But by their transgression salvation has come to the Gentiles, to make Israel jealous.
 ###### 12